Travel guide in Hoi An, the ancient town and its surroundings 2019

 Assembly halls of Chinese Communities (Hoi quan)

 Built between the 17th and 19th century, these religious monuments are closely linked to the spiritual life of the fishermen of the ancient port city.
 You will be impressed with an architecture rich in refined ornaments of wood and ceramics.
-As a meeting place for the Chinese community in Hoi An, it gives a condensed impressions of Fujian, Canton and Chaozhou.
+As a meeting place for the Chinese community in Hoi An, it gives a condensed impression of Fujian, Canton and Chaozhou.